khansamad47/nvim/README.md

 * Jump to tags `<C-]>` go back `<C-o>` or `<C-t>`
 * `:help` to launch docs or `:help <topic>`
 * `:terminal`

 ### Telescope [Full list](https://github.com/nvim-telescope/telescope.nvim?tab=readme-ov-file#default-mappings)
 * `<C-t>` open selection in new tab
 * `<C-x>` open selection in split
 * `<C-v>` open selection in vsplit

+### WhichKey
+* `:WhichKey some-key` will bring the popup
+* They popup will show up automatically though if you e.g enter the leader kay and wait

 ## LAZY.NVIM
 * `:Lazy` to bring up the console